Nandraj/GSTR3B_Turnover_Report_Gen/README.md

 9. Checkout gstr3b data csv file which has all month sales data for all clients given in template when you processed it for the first time.

+10. Though once all client data got saved csv reports are automatically gets generated but if you wish to generate it manually then select database file and press Generate Reports button.

 *chromedriver matching with your pc's chrome is required in NR GST Auto folder.
 You can check your chrome version by going to Help > About google chrome.
 You can download chromedriver from this [link](https://chromedriver.chromium.org/downloads)